-Nature's yearly seasonal process: the growth process
+Nature's yearly seasonal (growth) process

 For a spiritual scientific explanation of how the yearly alchemical process of nature runs through the seasons on earth, see Rhythm of a year (e.g. FMC00.249).
 The base elements are explained below.

-- on earth, the working together of the elementals of nature and the higher ethers,
+- on Earth, the working together of the elementals of nature and the higher ethers,

 - Undines carry the action of the chemical ether into the plants; sylphs the action of the light-ether and fire-spirits the warmth, and carry it into the blossoms of the plants into the plant's blossoms (1923-11-02-GA230, explained in depth in 1923-11-GA230 - see below)

-- form of te plants
+- form of the plants